“What’s the UK job market like?”

 Key findings are:

-- ONS vacancy stats at lowest level since May 2021
+- ONS vacancy figures the lowest recorded since the three months to May 2021

 Appointments